Menorcan

-Menorcan or Minorcan (menorquí, menorquín) is a dialect of Catalan spoken on the island of Menorca, in the Balearic Islands.
-It is very similar linguistically to the Mallorcan (mallorquí) and Ibizan (eivissenc) dialects of Catalan spoken in the Balearic islands.
+Menorcan or Minorcan (menorquí, menorquín) is a dialect of Catalan spoken on the island of Menorca, one of the Balearic Islands.
+It is very similar linguistically to the dialects of Catalan spoken in the other islands: Mallorquí in Mallorca and Eivissenc in Ibiza.
 It also has many similarities to English and French, as well as containing anglicisms of the British rule on the island.
 Some examples are xoc ('chalk'), boínder ('bow-window') or bòtil ('bottle').

 Until the 17th century, the Minorcan subdialect had been a very uniform variant of Eastern Catalan (and therefore, with few differentiating points Balearic), and today it is still in certain aspects, especially by the closure of unstressed /o/ in [ʊ], which is one of the main differences that the phonetics of Menorca presents in relation to Mallorca (except for Sóller and its dialect, which otherwise has some points of resemblance to that of Ciutadella).